 Many machines or installations must plan for the event that there is a loss of power.
 What will happen if my building loses power?
 Will the machine safely come to a stop or will it crash to the floor?
 Will anyone get hurt as a result?

 A common desire for machine builders in the event of loss of power, is to bring the machine to a known position/state in a controlled manner.
 Once in the safe position, the machine is shut down until the incoming power is restored or fixed.

 Machine builders can often times plan for a loss of power event by using a short-term power supply like a battery pack or UPS.

 These supplies are not intended to run the VFD for long periods of time.
-Rather, they are just meant to temporarily control the motor and bring the machine to a safe place where it is then shut down.
+Rather, they are meant to temporarily control the motor and bring the machine to a safe place where it is shut down.

 The problem is that many drives have this underpotential level hard-coded into the drive because it is a critical protection parameter.
 This gives an engineer little flexibility unless they use a temporary power supply with a relatively large DC bus and 3 phase output.

 KEB’s 400V class drives have a feature called the UPS Function that reduces the E.UP (Error UnderPotential) level.
 One of the drive’s digital inputs is programmed with the UPS function.
 When the digital input is activated, the KEB drive: resets an E.UP fault, allows for a single-phase connection (UPS) and lowers the E.UP level to around 180VDC

 Additionally, with the flexible programming of KEB drives, separate speed and torque limits can be programmed that will help to make sure the DC bus voltage does not sag and trip an undervoltage fault.

 Do you use UPS or batteries with your VFDs?
 I’d be interested to hear if you use this function or would find it useful.